-- How did the breach occur? - What was the impact Is data being shared, disclosed or lost without authorisation?
+- How did the breach occur? - What was the impact Is data being shared, disclosed or lost without authorisation? - Who has access to the personal information? - What can be done to secure information, or stop the unauthorised access or disclosure?

 STEP 2: Assess the risks associated with the incident